 Existing contracts are grandfathered.

-Selection Metrics / Criteria
+PCO Selection Metrics / Criteria

-Wireless Chairs SC will maintain a template of selection metrics and criteria and post it on mentor.
-This may be the same as the RFP/Selection Metrics used by IEEE802 EC possibly modified to meet specific Wireless Interim requirements, or a new document.
+WCSCshall maintain a template of PCO selection metrics and criteria and post it on mentor.
+This may be the same as the RFP/Selection Metrics used by the IEEE802 EC, possibly modified to meet specific Wireless Interim requirements, or a new document.

 Annex A Rules for operating with joint treasury